+Our pet dog gets the same food in the same bowl day after day and you can’t help but wonder if they get bored.
 As humans, we have become accustomed to creating a weekly menu with all kinds of meals.
 We like to experience different flavours and textures and to savour our food.
-Meanwhile, our pet dog gets the same meal in the same bowl day after day.
-Are we depriving them of a better experience and subjecting them to boredom?
-Or, are they more than happy with the current arrangement?
+Are we depriving our dogs of a better experience and subjecting them to boredom?
+Or, are they more than happy with eating the same food every day?

 While you might expect dogs to get bored eating the same food all the time, most are happy with the same routine.
 Dogs value a consistent diet where they are well fed and don’t appreciate different tastes like we do.
 So, while you can alter a diet a little with alternative proteins and snacks, you shouldn’t go over the top with a diverse menu.

 We mustn’t project our personal experiences with food onto our pets and expect them to feel the same.
 We may love all the different sensory experiences that come with our meals and we love to experiment with flavour.
 But, just because you like chillis and your dog has less tastebuds don’t mean you should try feeding it to them.
 Here’s a list of 7 foods you should never feed your dog.

 Dogs don’t have the same point of reference about food and what they may be missing out on.
 We will get bored if we have the same type of meat or fish all week long, with no interesting sauces or snacks to brighten things up.
 We know what we are missing.
 Most dogs don’t know unless you have a bad habit of feeding a range of scraps from the table.

 Don’t overlook the fact that dogs eat food to survive and will happily eat the same thing each day.
 They wag their tails when they see their bowl because they know they get to eat and want to show gratitude to you for providing it.
 The finer details of the food involved in inconsequential to many pooches.
 Portion size and nutritional value is always going to be more important than taste.